- Oops!Something went wrong.Please try again later.

-Heading into today, shares of the internet video service had lost 6.71% over the past month, lagging the Consumer Discretionary sector's loss of 1.93% and the S&P 500's loss of 0.68% in that time.
+Prior to today's trading, shares of the internet video service had gained 7.87% over the past month.
+This has outpaced the Consumer Discretionary sector's gain of 0.69% and the S&P 500's loss of 0.9% in that time.

 Wall Street will be looking for positivity from NFLX as it approaches its next earnings report date.
-On that day, NFLX is projected to report earnings of $1.05 per share, which would represent year-over-year growth of 17.98%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.25 billion, up 31.34% from the prior-year quarter.
+This is expected to be October 19, 2021.
+The company is expected to report EPS of $2.57, up 47.7% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $7.48 billion, up 16.26% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for NFLX.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for NFLX.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.75% lower.
-NFLX is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+NFLX is holding a Zacks Rank of #4 (Sell) right now.

-Also, we should mention that NFLX has a PEG ratio of 2.96.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Broadcast Radio and Television stocks are, on average, holding a PEG ratio of 1.38 based on yesterday's closing prices.
+Investors should also note that NFLX has a PEG ratio of 1.86 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Broadcast Radio and Television was holding an average PEG ratio of 1.4 at yesterday's closing price.

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 174, putting it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 128, putting it in the top 50% of all 250+ industries.